 When someone pushes your boundaries (many times it is someone you love) your stress goes up and your happiness level goes down.
 How do you confront the boundary buster in your life?
-We are in the middle of a series of post on happiness.
-You can find the first two post HERE and HERE.
+We are in the middle of a series of posts on happiness.
+You can find the first two posts HERE and HERE.
 Today we will look at element number three; enjoy.

 Element 3: Follow Through With Your Boundaries

 When we structure our life with healthy boundaries the stress in our life goes down and the happiness of our life increases.
 In today’s post, I want to share an article by Dr Henry Cloud about dealing with family when they push our boundaries.

 “If you are being saddled with another person’s responsibilities and feel resentful, you need to take responsibility for your feelings, and realize your unhappiness does not belong to anyone else.
 It’s yours to take charge of.
 In this as in any other boundary conflict, you first must take responsibility for yourself.

 Say your mother-in-law came by your house and started giving you unsolicited advice.
 She is literally on your property telling you what to do — how to cook dinners, how to raise your kids, how to serve your husband.
 So, what do you do?
 You must act responsibly to your mother-in-law.
 Talk to her and explain the situation.
 When she asks you to do something that is out of the realm for how you provide for your family, say no and refuse to whatever it is that she wants you to do.
 If she gets angry at you for saying no, be firm about your boundaries and empathize with her anger.
 To fight anger with anger is to get hooked into her game.
 Keep your emotional distance and say, “I’m sorry if this upsets you.
 But that (situation) is not how I do things in my house.
 I hope you find a way to work out your issues around the need to control.”